aliencube/open-chat-playground/docs/openai.md

 1. Make sure you are at the repository root.

     ```bash
-    # Works in both bash/zsh and PowerShell
     cd $REPOSITORY_ROOT
     ```

 1. Build a container.

     ```bash
-    # Works in both bash/zsh and PowerShell
     docker build -f Dockerfile -t openchat-playground:latest .
     ```